jeroensmeets/11t/README.md

 ### Authentication ###

 The app needs client credentials to connect to Mastodon.
-Place them in assets/js/auth.js -- for info how contact me at Mastodon.
+Place them in assets/js/auth.js -- for info how, contact me at Mastodon.

 ### Contact ###